-Lumosity's diverse, talented team creates cognitive games that improve core brain abilities—and empower users to live better, brighter lives.
+Lumosity's diverse, talented team creates cognitive games that challenge core cognitive abilities—and encourage users to live active, healthy lives.
 Through the Human Cognition Project, we collaborate with over 100 leading researchers, clinicians and teachers from institutions around the world.

-Kunal is the CEO and co-founder of Lumosity.com.
-Prior to founding Lumosity, Kunal co-founded the private equity fund AIMLP, which manages over $400MM in capital.
-The fund focuses on investments in infrastructure and natural resources.
+Kunal is a co-founder and chairman of the board of Lumos Labs, where he previously served as CEO until 2015.
+During his tenure at Lumos Labs, Kunal led Lumosity’s growth to 70 million users worldwide, earning the company spots on San Francisco Business Times’ Best Places to Work for four years in a row, Forbes’ America’s Most Promising Companies list, the Inc. 500 list, the Inc. Hire Power Awards, and the Deloitte Technology Fast 500 list.
+In 2014, Kunal was named one of Goldman Sachs’ 100 Most Intriguing Entrepreneurs.
+Prior to founding Lumos Labs, Kunal co-founded the private equity fund AIMLP, which manages over $400MM in capital.
 Prior to founding AIMLP, Kunal was Vice President at McCown De Leeuw and Co., a $1.2 billion private equity fund making growth equity investments.
-Kunal started his career in the Strategic Planning and Development group at the Walt Disney Company, where he was involved in the development of Disney's acquisition strategy and over $5 billion of M&A transactions.
-Kunal graduated magna cum laude from Princeton University with a B.A. in Economics and a certificate in Finance.
+Kunal started his career in the Strategic Planning and Development group at the Walt Disney Company.
+Kunal graduated magna cum laude from Princeton University with a B.A. in Economics.

 Krishna is the CFO of Lumos Labs.
 Previously, Krishna co-launched the Emerging Technology Research group at Goldman Sachs with a mandate to provide thematic research about disruptive technology trends and related pioneering start-ups.
 Prior to joining Goldman Sachs, Krishna gained valuable product management and start-up operations experience at NewRiver, a start-up later sold to Broadridge.
 Krishna began his career at Lazard, working initially in the Life Sciences M&A Group and later at Lazard Technology Partners, an early stage venture capital fund affiliated with Lazard.
 Krishna received an MBA from Harvard Business School and a B.A. in Philosophy with a Certificate in Applied Mathematics from Princeton University.

-Dr. Glenn Morrison leads the clinical research efforts at Lumosity.
+Dr. Glenn Morrison is the Director of Clinical Trials of Lumos Labs, where he leads the clinical research efforts.
 Working with collaborators in pharma, academia, and industry, he is focused on clinical studies to support the effectiveness of Lumosity core training and Lumosity assessments.
-Dr. Morrison earned his M.Sc. and Ph.D. in Behavioral Neurobiology from the University of Toronto and did post-doctoral work at UCLA.
-Dr. Morrison has over 12 years of clinical development experience in biotech/pharma, and most recently was responsible for leading the development of AD compounds into Phase 3.
+Dr. Morrison has over 14 years of clinical development experience in biotech/pharma, and most recently at Genentech and Roche was responsible for leading the development of Alzheimer’s Disease compounds into Phase 3.
+Dr. Morrison earned his M.Sc. and Ph.D in Behavioral Neurobiology from the University of Toronto and did post-doctoral work at UCLA.